Governance

 Internal control system We have an internal control system in place, based on a basic policy for establishing it approved by the Board of Directors.
 We annually review and evaluate the operational status of the internal control system, reporting the results to the Board of Directors.

-Cooperation with Audit &
+Cooperation with Audit and

 Independent Auditors